jamesdmorgan/jamesdmorgan.github.io/_posts/2014-04-03-custom-maven-plugins.md

 ## Limitations of Ant Mojos
 At the time of creating Ant based mojos the functionality available was slightly more limited than the annotations available in the Java mojos.
 One of the major limitations other than the verbose mojo definitions was accessing the Maven project properties from within the Ant execution.
 This is a real problem if you need to access properties that can't be defined in advance.
-The *antrun* plugin does this for you by pre-populating ant properties.
+The <b>antrun</b> plugin does this for you by pre-populating ant properties.

 ## Contrib, Macros & Scriptdefs